Experimental hierarchy of the nonclassicality of single-qubit states via potentials for entanglement, steering, and Bell nonlocality: Experimental results

 \section{Experimental results}

 We used the experimental setup to generate a number of different single-photon states.
 Subsequently we applied the procedure mentioned in Appendix B to estimate for each state its density matrix $\rho_i$ ($i=1,2\ldots 10$), from which we computed the three nonclassicality measures: (a) the concurrence potential (b) the steering potential in a three-measurement scenario and (c) the Bell nonlocality potential.
-All of their vaulues are given in Table~\ref{experimental_table}.
-To verify that the setup operates as expected, two fidelities were calculated for every generated state.
-The fidelity labelled Fidelity$_{\text{out}}$ describes the overlap between the estimated output state density matrix and the theoretical density matrix assuming a perfect setup operation.
+All of their values are given in Table~\ref{experimental_table}.
+To verify that the setup operates as expected, two fidelities ($F(\rho_A,\rho_B) = [\text{Tr}\sqrt{\sqrt{\rho_A}\rho_B\sqrt{\rho_A}}]^2$) were calculated for every generated state.
+The fidelity labelled F$_{\text{out}}$ = $F[\rho_i,\rho_\text{th}]$describes the overlap between the estimated output state density matrix $\rho_i$and the theoretical density matrix $\rho_\text{th} = \rho_{wr}(p,y)$ with parameters $\{p,y,w,r\}$assuming a perfect setup operation.
 Subsequently, minimizing the Bures distance measure, we fitted the closest states in the form of Eq.~(\ref{rhorqpx}), to the experimental $\rho_i$.
-These fitted states are defined by the four parameters \{$p,x,r,q$\}, where $p$ and $x$ parametrize the single-qubit state defined in Eq.~(\ref{sigmapx}), and $r$ and $q$ characterise the beam splitter reflectivity and output decoherence, respectively.
-The Fidelity$_{\text{in}}$ quantifies the overlap between the fitted single-qubit input states (defined by the parameters $p,x$) and the expected input state assuming a perfect single-qubit preparation.
-More properties of the experimental states can be found in the digital Supplement \cite{DigitalSupplement}.
+These fitted states are defined by the four parameters \{$\bar{p},\bar{y},\bar{r},\bar{w}$\}, where $\bar{p}$ and $\bar{y}$ parametrize the single-qubit state defined in Eq.~(\ref{sigmapx}), and $\bar{r}$ and $\bar{w}$ characterise the beam splitter reflectivity and output decoherence, respectively.
+The fidelity F$_{\text{in}}$ = $F[\sigma(\bar{p},\bar{y}),\sigma(p,y)]$quantifies the overlap between the fitted single-qubit $\sigma(\bar{p},\bar{y})$input states and the expected input state assuming a perfect single-qubit preparation $\sigma(p,y)$.
+More properties of the experimental states have been calculated as we show in the Dataset 1 (Ref. \cite{DigitalSupplement}).